-We undertake treasury management activities in a prudent and flexible manner to ensure we retain sufficient liquid funds to provide for day to-day cash flow requirements whilst funding our capital spend at the lowest cost.
-These activities are managed within an overall framework determined by the Treasury Management and investment strategies that were agreed by Full Council in February 2022 and reviewed bi-annually.
+We undertake treasury management activities to ensure the separation of the core treasury function under security, liquidity, and yield principles, that ensure we retain sufficient liquid funds to provide for day to-day cash flow requirements whilst funding our capital spend at the lowest cost.
+These activities are managed within an overall framework determined by the Treasury Management and Investment Strategies that were agreed by Full Council in February 2023 and are approved annually.
 Interest income and expenditure as a result of investments or borrowing are reflected in our revenue budgets.

 Included in our investment income is the Council's interest in Manchester Airport Group.
-The airport has been significantly impacted by Covid and the dividend payable has not been received in 2022/23.
-As a planning assumption, the loss of dividend has been assumed.
-As part of the capital development of the Manchester Airport Group, the Greater Manchester authorities agreed a loan totalling £300m of which Bury's share is £9.677m.
-Interest from the loan is still being accrued and will be payable.
+The airport's activity had been significantly impacted by Covid but during 2023/24 both interest and dividend receipts were received.